Pradhanya21/Chat-Application-Java/README.md

 username2 password2
 ```

-Place this file in the same directory as the server application.
+Place this file in the same directory where the server application is present.

 ## 🤝 Contributing